Need Help? Give us a call.

 So, you want to know if there is a secured business credit card from American Express.
 The short answer?

-However, even though American Express doesn’t offer a secured credit card that’s specific to business spending, they do offer a secured consumer credit card called the USAA Secured Card from American Express.
+However, even though American Express doesn’t offer a secured credit card that’s specific to business spending, they do offer an American Express secured credit card for consumer use—the USAA Secured Card from American Express.

-We’ll define what a secured credit card is and explain why a secured consumer card can actually be the best choice for qualifying for a better, unsecured business credit card in the future.
+We’ll define what a secured credit card is and review the details of the American Express secured card.
+Plus, we’ll explain why a secured consumer card can actually be the best choice for qualifying for a better, unsecured business credit card in the future.

 Plus, we’ll offer up some other consumer secured credit card options that can get you and your business to improve your credit score.